 Check out his popular book which sold millions of copies.

 Envelope system budgeting is the method in which you use envelopes to carry the cash that you budgeted for certain categories in your budget.

 How To Use The Cash Envelope Budget System?

 To create an envelope system, you will first decide on your categories.
-Grab some white mailing envelopes or reusable cash envelopes.

 Label each envelope with the categories you want.
-For example, you might have an envelope for groceries, dining out, gas money, groceries, and etc.
+For example, you might have an envelope for groceries, dining out, gas money, groceries, etc.